 Key Information on Admissions to St Patrick's

 If the number of applications exceeds the admission number, the governors will give priority to applications in accordance with the criteria listed.
-A map of the parish boundary is available at the school and parish or by post on request.
+A map of the parish boundary is available at the school and on the school website.

-Priority 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St Patrick’s at the time of admission.
+7. Non-Catholic children who have a brother or sister (see Note 4 below) attending St Patrick’s at the time of admission.

-Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school must be admitted.
+Note 1 Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
 This will reduce the number of places available to applicants.
 This is not an oversubscription criterion.

 DEFINITION OF A “BAPTISED CATHOLIC”